T

 shopping

-A historic market renowned for its exotic meats, gourmet products, and international ingredients.
-It's a fascinating place for foodies to explore and sample unique flavors.
+A vibrant market known for its exotic meats, gourmet products, and diverse food stalls.
+It's a great place to sample unique flavors and experience local market life.

 ~90 min